Scotland at the 2022 Commonwealth Games: Lawn bowls

 A squad of ten bowlers (five per gender) was officially selected on 15 December 2021.
 Eight para bowlers (four per gender) were added on 18 February 2022.

-Among those chosen is George Miller, potentially the oldest Team Scotland competitor in history (he will be 75 years and 8 months of age during the Games).
-Garry Hood will contest his second Commonwealth Games 28 years after his first.
+Among those chosen was George Miller, potentially the oldest Team Scotland competitor in history (he was 75 years and 8 months of age during the Games).
+Garry Hood contested his second Commonwealth Games 28 years after his first.